Steps in Probating An Estate

 Filing the Accounting Form

-The next filing requirement with the Register of Wills is the accounting.
+The next filing requirement with the Register of Wills is the Accounting.
 It is to be filed within one year of the date of granting of letters.
-An accounting begins with the total value of the decedent’s solely owned personal assets as stated on the inventory ("total of probate assets") and any additional amount which may have come into the estate since the inventory was filed.
-On the second page, deductions for administrative cost, debts, funeral expenses, and personal representative and attorney fees are listed.
-All expenses should be identified individually and the amount paid shown.
+An Accounting begins with the total value of the decedent’s solely owned personal assets as stated on the Inventory ("total of probate assets") and any additional amount which may have come into the estate since the Inventory was filed.
+On the second page, deductions for administrative cost, debts, funeral expenses, and Personal Representative and attorney fees are listed.
+All expenses should be identified individually, and the amount paid shown.

-If the decedent’s real estate is sold under the direction of the Will, the gross proceeds are to be included under the additional assets section of the accounting.
+If the decedent’s real estate is sold under the direction of the Will, the gross proceeds are to be included under the additional assets section of the Accounting.
 The settlement costs should be included as an item under administrative expenses.
-A copy of the settlement sheet must be attached to the final accounting.
+A copy of the settlement sheet must be attached to the Final Accounting.